Updated on August 11, 2026.

 Street-driven Ram 2500 and Ram 3500 trucks need a different plan than a documented closed-course puller or non-public-road work asset.
 A street truck with DPF, DEF, SCR, EGR, or sensor problems should be diagnosed before any part is condemned.

-• NOx / EGT / pressure sensor testing: bad feedback can make a good aftertreatment system look guilty, so check DPF pressure sensor problems before blaming the filter.
+- NOx / EGT / pressure sensor testing: bad feedback can make a good aftertreatment system look guilty, so check DPF pressure sensor testing and diagnosis before blaming the filter.

 Cost is part of the decision, but DPF delete cost should not replace diagnosis.